2: Climate Policy is the New Energy Policy

 COP 27 - Sharm-el Sheikh

-One of the important outcomes of COP 27 was the establishment of the Loss and Damage Fund, which "allocates money to assist low and middle-income countries respond to climate disasters" according to Reuturs.
+One of the important outcomes of COP 27 was the establishment of the Loss and Damage Fund, which "allocates money to assist low and middle-income countries respond to climate disasters" according to Reuters.
 There was also some movement on limiting or eliminating the use of coal.
 If you would like to learn more, check out Reuters summary of the economic impact

 COP 26 - Glasgow